Barcino44/microservice-app-example/README.md

 - It was created two replicas (pods) with the image ``barcino/auth-api:1.0.0`` builded with the Dockerfile.
 - It was defined 8000 as the port of the container.
 - It was asigned CPU resources to each pod.
-- It was added the config maps created previously.
+- It was added the config maps and secrets created previously.

 **In the service**